 In addition, pursuant to our bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2021 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our bylaws to us between February 18, 2021 and March 20, 2021, or else it will be considered untimely and ineligible to be properly brought before the annual meeting.
-However, if our 2021 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's meeting, under our bylaws, this notice must be provided not earlier than the one hundred twentieth day prior to the 2021 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders or by the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders or otherwise publicly disclosed, whichever first occurs.
+However, if our 2021 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's meeting, under our bylaws, this notice must be provided not earlier than the one hundred twentieth day prior to the 2021 annual meeting of stockholders and not later than the close of business on the later of (a) the ninetieth day prior to the 2021 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders is first mailed to stockholders or otherwise publicly disclosed, whichever first occurs.